View Thomas Kramer's Obituary on TheStarPress.com and share memories

 |

-Survivors include his wife of thirty-two years, Carolyn F. Kramer; a daughter and caregiver: Jennifer Gollifer, Muncie; two sons: John Huff (wife: Jeanne), Hartford City, and Donald Huff, Muncie; a brother: James O. Kramer, Muncie; a sister: Carol Faye Peckham (husband: Ralph), FL; four grandchildren: Amanda Gollifer Early (husband: Chris), Ryan Gollifer, Travis Huff, and Alex Huff; two great-granddaughters, a great-grandson, and several nieces & nephews.
+Survivors include his fifth wife, Carolyn; daughters Melissa Kramer (husband: Troy Minton), Indianapolis, and Angela Mills (husband: Joel), Fishers; a brother, James Kramer, Muncie; a sister, Carol Peckham (husband: Ralph), Florida; several stepchildren, and several grandchildren.

-He is preceded in death by his parents, two brothers, and a sister.
+He was preceded in death by his parents, two brothers and a sister.

-Services will be 12 p.m.
-Friday, August 23, 2019 at Meacham Funeral Service.
-Burial will take place later at Brooksburg (IN) Cemetery.
+Services will be noon Friday, August 23, 2019 at Meacham Funeral Service.
+Burial will be later in Brooksburg (Ind.)
+Cemetery.
+Calling hours are two hours before services Friday.

-Visiting hours will be held Friday from 10 a.m. until 12 p.m. at the funeral home.